What referral codes are, how they are different from referral links, and how to create and use them? Everything about referral codes in one article.

 Every online entrepreneur knows that the fewer pre-purchase actions required of the customer, the better.
 That’s why in most cases, online businesses prefer using referral links to codes.

 Essentially, every referral link has a referral code assigned.
 But neither the brand advocate nor the person using their referral link has to copy their code manually.
-Instead, the brand advocate just shares their link via their preferred channel of communication with a friend, so they could just go to your website or download your app with no additional effort on their side.
+Instead, the brand advocate just shares their link via their preferred channel of communication with a friend.
+They could just go to your website or download your app with no additional effort on their side.

 You might therefore wonder why would anyone still use referral codes instead of links.
 The simple explanation is that sometimes saying a code to a person sitting right next to you is easier than emailing a link.
 Moreover, codes are a great way to get referrals for businesses that operate both online and physical stores.